bhavesh80/Revisiting-Javascript/README.md

 # Revisiting-Javascript
-This Repo is about Refreshing javascript concepts
+This Repo is about me refreshing some of javascript concepts